 LLCs, in contrast, don’t need to abide by these frequent meetings, formal officer roles, or board requirements.
 Plus, as we already mentioned, taxes are much easier to manage

 One of the benefits of forming an LLC is that it is the perfect step up from being the sole proprietor of your business.
 They help usher you into the next phase of your operation, better able to compete with thriving companies.
 Founding and maintaining an LLC helps build your credibility as a company to potential customers and investors, and may improve the “professional” look of your brand as a whole.

 But LLCs won’t just help with your business’ first impressions.
 Starting an LLC is the perfect way to start building a credit history for your business.
 That way, when you’re ready to do some major investing in business expansion, business loans are more accessible to you.

 Don’t know how to start an LLC?
-Skip the step where you spend hours on hold with the government, asking questions about filing requirements, how to apply for EIN, SSNs, and more.
+Skip the step where you spend hours on hold with the government, asking questions about filing requirements, how to apply for EIN, apply for SSNs, and more.
 Instead, simplify the process and apply for an LLC online now.